 - Discovering that fetal testosterone exposure programs polycystic ovary syndrome (PCOS)-like neuroendocrine and metabolic dysfunction in female monkeys.
 (David Abbott, Dan Dumesic and Jon Levine groups)

-- Developing nonhuman primate models and preclinical therapies testing for Parkinson’s disease and other neurodegenerative diseases (Marina Emborg, Su-Chun Zhang, James Thomson and Ted Golos groups)
+- Developing nonhuman primate models and preclinical therapies for Parkinson’s disease and other neurodegenerative diseases (Marina Emborg, Su-Chun Zhang, James Thomson and Ted Golos groups)

 - Detecting beneficial effects of calorie restriction (CR) on the brain through neuroimaging.
 (Ricki Colman, Richard Weindruch, Sterling Johnson, and Andrew Alexander groups, with collaborators at the NIA and elsewhere.)